jamiller619/logger/README.md

 # logger

-> The logger I use in all of my projects.
+> The logger I use for Node.js projects, based on Winston.